My writing interests are general, with expertise in science, history, biographies, and “how-to” topics. I have written over sixty books.

 By the end of his first week in office, Donald Trump had already signed six executive orders of major impact.
 His first order initiated anticipatory procedures for the repeal of the Patient Protection and Affordable Care Act (also known as Obamacare).
 He pulled out the country from the Trans-Pacific Partnerships and reopened Keystone XL and Dakota Access Pipeline construction projects.
 Following his campaign agenda, Trump also issued an executive order for the construction of a new border wall between Mexico and the United States.

 A scandal put a strain on the White House when the U.S. Intelligence Community revealed with evidence that the Russian government interfered in the presidential election of 2016.
 According to an assessment by the Officer of the Director of National Intelligence, Russian leaders favored Donald Trump.
-Moreover, Russian president himself was behind a campaign to undermine Hillary Clinton and to harm her chances of winning.
+Moreover, the Russian president himself was behind a campaign to undermine Hillary Clinton and to harm her chances of winning.
 The main ways in which Russia interfered was by spreading fake news that were intensely promoted on social media and by hacking e-mails of Clinton’s campaign staff.
 Several investigations ensued, which aimed to discover ties between Russia and Trump’s associates.

 During his early days in the office, Trump adopted a series of policies in support of deregulation and smaller federal government.
 On January 23, 2017, he ordered a temporary government-wide hiring freeze with the intention of reducing administrative costs.
 He also abolished ninety federal regulations.
 The efficiency of his measures is still debated by analysts.